Original Cast Album: Company

 Original Cast Album: Company is a 1970 documentary film by D. A. Pennebaker, observing the marathon recording session to create the original cast album for the Stephen Sondheim musical Company.

 Background

 Pennebaker initially intended the project as a pilot for a television series dedicated to the making-of different cast recordings.
-His small film crew joined the musical's cast at the Columbia Records 30th Street recording studio in early May 1970, shortly after Company opened on Broadway.
+His small film crew joined the musical's cast at the Columbia Records 30th Street recording studio on the first Sunday in May 1970, shortly after Company opened on Broadway.

 Release

 As Company continued its successful run on Broadway, the film was screened at the New York Film Festival in September 1970, unanimously praised by a crowd that filled the auditorium to capacity.
 The documentary was scheduled to be broadcast in New York on October 25, 1970.
 However, a week after the original screening, all the original producers for the proposed series were hired by Hollywood for a production at MGM.
 With nobody left in New York to spearhead the making-of series, the idea was scrapped, leaving only the pilot film behind.